O.J.: Made in America-2016

 Grade: A

-Simply put, O.J.: Made in America is one of the greatest documentary films that I have ever seen- if not the best.
+Simply put, O.J.: Made in America (2016) is one of the greatest documentary films I have ever seen- if not the best.

-At seven hours and forty-three minutes in length, I had no intention of actually committing to watching the entire saga, surmising that I could easily obtain a good grasp after watching only one disc, but it needs to be viewed in its entirety to be fully realized and appreciated.
+At seven hours and forty-three minutes in length, I had no intention of actually committing to watching the entire saga, assuming I could easily obtain a good grasp after watching only one disc, but it needs to be viewed in its entirety to be fully realized and appreciated.

-The documentary is an ESPN production and part of the 30 for 30 series plays out more like a mini-series, with multiple chapters (five in total) encompassing the entire chronicle.
+The documentary is an ESPN production and part of the 30 for 30 series plays like a mini-series, with multiple chapters (five in total) encompassing the entire chronicle.

 The documentary then immediately returns to Simpson’s humble upbringing in the ghettos of San Francisco and how, through scholarships, was able to attend and become a major star at the University of Southern California in the mid-1960s.

-What I adore most of all about O.J.: Made in America is that it is a multi-faceted story.
-Instead of a straight-up biography about the troubled celebrity, the filmmakers instead choose to balance the documentary with related stories about racial tensions.
+What I adore most about O.J.: Made in America is it’s multi-faceted.
+Instead of a straight-up biography about the troubled celebrity, the filmmakers balance the documentary with related stories about racial tensions.

-Certainly, a chronological approach is taken when it comes to Simpson- yes, we learn his skyrocketing trip to super-stardom as a college football player and then professionally as a Buffalo Bill.
+A chronological approach is taken when it comes to Simpson- yes, we learn about his skyrocketing trip to super-stardom as a college football player and then professionally as a Buffalo Bill.

-We are educated of his achievements in commercials, films, and various endorsements, but the documentary relates this to what America made O.J.
+We are educated about achievements in commercials, films, and various endorsements, but the documentary relates this to what America made O.J.
 Simpson into- a beloved star.

 Finally, the documentary explains his relationship and marriage to Nicole Brown and the dreaded death and subsequent trial that was sensationalized beyond belief.

-Lots of time is spent with oodles of interviews ranging from the prosecution- Marsha Clark, Gil Garcetti- as well as numerous friends and relatives of both Simpson and Nicole Brown.
+Time is spent with oodles of interviews ranging from the prosecution- Marsha Clark, Gil Garcetti, and numerous friends and relatives of both Simpson and Nicole Brown.
 An astounding seventy-two interviews were conducted.

 Surprising to me at first, but making total sense in retrospect, is how the issue of race relations, especially in Los Angeles, has an enormous amount to do with the O.J.
 Simpson murder case.

-Film-makers draw many wise comparisons to the history of poor relations between blacks and the Los Angeles Police Department and certainly, the documentary explores the Rodney King incident from the late 1980s and poses a crucial question- was O.J.
-Simpson found “not guilty” as a way of exoneration for Rodney King?
+Film-makers draw many wise comparisons to the history of poor relations between the black community and the Los Angeles Police Department and certainly, the documentary explores the Rodney King incident from the late 1980s and poses a crucial question- was O.J.
+Simpson found “not guilty” as a way of making up for Rodney King?

 More than one juror has admitted she refused to find O.J.
 Simpson guilty and send a black man to prison.

-O.J.: Made in America is a superb, well-rounded, concise, and brilliant study of a troubled man- deemed a hero, who had a dark side.
+O.J.: Made in America (2016) is a superb, well-rounded, concise, and brilliant study of a troubled man- deemed a hero, who has a dark side.

 Leave a Reply